jesusandres31/gitops-guide/docs/getting-started/project-mgmt-and-structure.md

 sidebar_position: 1
 ---

-# Identify Your Repository Structure
+# Identify Your Project's Structure

 When managing web application projects, choosing the right repository structure is crucial.
 Here are three common approaches: